If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It allows mapping the keyboard according to your needs.

-- The emulator is under active development, and the current version is very stable.
+- The EmEmulators activelydevelopedg, and the current version is very stable.

 - It will allow you even to use cheat codes (sometimes, using cheat codes is fun).